seuyan13/AlgorithmAssignment/README.md

 2. Click Properties
 3. Type name of text file in the Command Arguements filed in the Debugging tab in the Configuration Properties.

-NOTE: Text file should already saved in your Source files before save as argument.
+NOTE: Text file should be already saved in your Source files before save as argument.